Domestic Violence Resource Center Ocean and Monmouth County NJ

 A safety plan is a personalized approach to exiting a dangerous living situation.
-It includes practical tools for the before, during, and after your exit, including ways to healthily deal with the difficult emotions of the abuse and the secret transition.
-It also provides information about how and how much to tell your friends and family about the abuse before and after your transition out of the abusive home, and how to take the legal steps necessary to ensure that you are safe and protected legally throughout the entire process.
+It includes practical tools for the before, during, and after your exit, including ways to healthily deal with the abuse’s difficult emotions and the secret transition.
+It also provides information about how and how much to tell your friends and family about the abuse before and after your transition out of the abusive home and how to take the legal steps necessary to ensure that you are safe and protected legally throughout the entire process.

 A domestic violence helpline trains its counselors in providing the resources, support, and guidance to develop an exit safety plan.
-In addition to providing information, the counselor will coach the victim through the development of multiple scenarios for safe navigation of the exit, in the case of unexpected difficulties.
+In addition to providing information, the counselor will coach the victim by developing multiple scenarios for safe navigation of the exit in the case of unexpected difficulties.

 - How to prepare financially

 - What documents you need to have on hand and ready to go

 - What to pack in your travel bag, including documentation